sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 \end{aligned}
 $$

-Because zkVM cannot access to the storage, we need to give the state to access $$ \text{StateForAccess} $$ beforehand.
+Because zkVMs cannot access the storage directly, we need to give the state to access $$ \text{StateForAccess} $$ beforehand.
 It is also enough to output only the diffs $$ \text{Diffs} $$ without entire state.
 To calculate the $$ \text{StateRootNext} $$, it is also needed to give the state commit path $$ \text{StateCommitPath} $$ to allow zkVM to calculate the state root.